List of people scheduled to be executed in the United States

-As of 20 November 2025, a total of 37 people are scheduled to be executed in the United States.
-All of these executions are scheduled over five calendar years in five U.S. states.
-Additionally, there are 15 pending requests to set an execution date in five U.S. states and the U.S. military.
-(Note: Of those 15 total pending requests, 1 is in Alabama, 1 is in Kentucky, 2 are in Mississippi, 6 are in Tennessee, 4 are in Texas, and 1 is in the U.S. military.)
+As of September 23, 2026, a total of 37 people are scheduled to be executed in the United States.
+All of these executions are scheduled over five calendar years in seven U.S. states.
+Additionally, there are 15 pending requests to set an execution date in five U.S. states and by the U.S. military.
+(Note: Of those 15 total pending requests, 1 is in Arizona, 1 is in Kentucky, 2 are in Mississippi, 6 are in Tennessee, 4 are in Texas, and 1 is by the U.S. military.)